CJLove/podman-playground/registry/README.md

 # Multi-architecture Docker registry running under podman

-This script creates an insecure private registry
+This script creates an insecure private registry using a self-signed certificate.

+## Certificate Creation
+The `create-certs.sh` script creates a certificate for the Docker registry signed by a private root CA.

 ## Example
 ```